j19sch/j19sch.github.io/my-projects/index.md

 <div markdown="1">

 ## TestCraftCamp
-With some other fine people I organise an annual testing unconference in the Netherlands.
+With some other fine people I organise an annual testing unconference in the Netherlands: [TestCraftCamp](https://testcraftcamp.nl/).

 <div style='margin-bottom: 1.8rem' markdown="1"></div>